rahuls0723/FIFO-UVM-Testbench-Reactive-Stimulus/README.md

 # FIFO-UVM-Testbench-Reactive-Stimulus
 UVM TestBench For Verification Of Synchronous FIFO With Reactive Stimulus

-FIFO Depth is 16, suppory almost empty and almost full condition.
+FIFO Depth is 16, and supports almost empty and almost full condition.
 It is Synchronous.

 Edaplayground Link : https://www.edaplayground.com/x/GaSF